 Instead of sensational facts and figures that would scare you, even more, get down to the task of ensuring online security.
 Statistics are important, though.
 In 2013, 83% of residences in England had internet connections.
 Compared to 2010, mobile phone, web connections have doubled.
 That speaks immense volumes of internet penetration.
-Even the remote deserts and mountains have come within its domains.
+Even the remote deserts and mountains have come within their domains.

-We live in a world where information travels the world almost for free, even the cats and dogs seem to enlighten under the influence.
+We live in a world where information travels the world almost for free, even cats and dogs seem to enlighten under the influence.
 Perhaps the best policy is open access.
 Experts believe that a time would come when it would be impossible to keep any data secure at all with the advanced systems!
 The security worry will go anyway.